genecoding/NTU-DLHLP-Spring2020/HW4/README.md

     but [the paper](#Reference) uses occurrence matrix... anyway, done.
   * self_similarity() in similarity.py
     * I ran the code on the Colab, due to GPU memory constraint I cound only do it that way.
-If there is sufficient GPU memory, it can be coded with a more elegant way:
+If there is sufficient GPU memory, it can be coded in a more elegant way:
       ```python
       def self_similarity():
           results = {}